Barbra Streisand Teases ‘Stay Tuned’ After Reuniting With Her ‘A Star Is Born’ Co-Star On Twitter

 Streisand will headline a concert in Hyde Park, London on July 7.
 Fans are hopeful that she will bring Kristofferson on stage with her to duet during the performance.

 “I’m thrilled to announce that I will be heading back to London to headline Barclaycard presents BST Hyde Park on Sunday, July 7,” said Streisand in the post.
 “This is a European exclusive for 2019 with many special guests still to be announced.”
-The ticket prices range from $125 through $450.

-The EGOT (Emmy, Grammy, Oscar, Tony) winner released her 36th studio album titled Walls on Nov.
-2, 2018.
+The EGOT (Emmy, Grammy, Oscar, Tony) winner released her 36th studio album, titled Walls, on November 2, 2018.